GingerDev0/HackerWars-Log-Cleaner/README.md

   If you see a "Log area element not found" message, verify you are on the correct page where logs are displayed.

 - **Data Parsing Issues:**
-  - Confirm log entries follow the expected formats (e.g., `[205.135.68.189]` for IPs, the proper format for BTC and bank entries).
+  - Confirm log entries follow the expected formats (e.g., `[XXX.XXX.XXX.XXX]` for IPs, the proper format for BTC and bank entries).
   - Check the browser console for debugging logs regarding data extraction.
   - Ensure localStorage is updating with keys like `savedIPs`, `savedBTC`, and `savedBank`.